rootchang/WACNI-rice/README.md

 ###  11. In silico design of rice grain filling ideotype for super-high yield

-To identify optimal parameter combinations maximizing grain yield with a genetic algorithm (on a Linux server), using the following commands (on a Linux server):
+To identify optimal parameter combinations maximizing grain yield with a genetic algorithm (on a Linux server), using the following commands:

 ```
 matlab -singleCompThread -nodesktop -nojvm -nosplash -nodisplay -r GA_for_evolutionaryPopulation;exit &